MRICS – Membership of Royal Institution of Chartered Surveyors

 MAPM – Member of Association for Project Management

 BSc Building Surveying – University of Central England, Birmingham

 With a Building Surveying background working client side for large public sector providers, he brings his experience and understanding of the management of complex projects with multiple stakeholders in a sensitive manner.
-He has coupled this with his extensive knowledge of commercial and business pressures to deliver successful projects in such sectors as Education, Heritage and Arts.
-He is qualified in BSc Building Surveying and a member of APM and RICS.
+He has coupled this with his extensive knowledge of commercial and business pressures to deliver successful projects in such sectors as Education, Health Heritage and Arts.
+He is qualified in BSc Building Surveying and a member of the APM.

 Through a number of recent projects, Jason has developed a flair for guiding clients through the challenges of redevelopment throughout the lifecycle of their project.
 Where there are multiple stakeholders, and a myriad of business drivers Jason is able to balance these and, by identifying critical priorities, achieve the Client’s objectives.

 What got you into the Construction / Property industry?

 The honest answer is good fortune!
 I wanted to go into Banking when I left school, but a chance look in the window of a Job Centre while out shopping one day, led me to an interview for a Trainee Building Surveyor role in the NHS (which was oddly described by the Job Centre as a Trainee Draftsman) I got the job and never looked back.

 Thanks to an excellent training scheme in the NHS (sadly now long since abandoned) I completed all my further and higher education part-time and my professional qualifications followed shortly – 9 years, start to finish, I might as well have done medicine!
 Whilst it was hard work and I had little free time, I do believe that the study/work balance gave me a real head start, in that I had both academic and practical experience.
 It certainly made the professional qualifications less daunting.